How to build a referral strategy for your agency

 Any time your agency goes above and beyond.
 Clients will want to recommend your exceptional service after you’ve set yourself above the pack.

 In your email signature.
+Email signatures can be a great source of referrals and email signature campaigns are becoming more popular.
 When a link to your referral template is built into the bottom of your email, your clients will know it’s there—but it won’t seem like a pushy, personal request.
 That way, every email you send is a reminder of the fact that they can refer, but not an insistence that they should.

 Creating canned responses and agency-wide email signatures that encourage referrals shouldn’t take more than an hour.
 In fact, you can copy the responses we’ve created by downloading our sample templates right here.
 After that, every referral email you send should take no more than five minutes out of your day.

 Referral marketing means that when you do great work, you can harness the snowball effect—and client after client will be knocking at your door.
 Remember that just because it’s snowing (you’re doing great work) doesn’t mean you have a snowball.
 It’s up to you to pack it together and get the snowball rolling down the hill.
 Build referrals into your process, and then let momentum take over as they power your client acquisition engine.
 We’ve made it easy to start right away with our referral-generating email templates, which you can download here.